How “Well-Meaning” Puppy Trainers Can Accidentally Lead You Down a Path of Overwhelm

 Adventures with the Best Intentions Can Still Go Wrong

-They genuinely want to help.
-But, if your dog can’t stay engaged with you in those environments, what are you really teaching?
+Many trainers invite you on “adventures”: field trips to new places, distractions layered in with treats and praise.
+Their intentions are good.
+But if your dog can’t stay engaged with you in those environments, what are you really teaching?

 Regression Is a Training Tool, Not a Failure